“Nothing you wear is more important than your smile.” – Connie Stevens

 Longevity: 10+ years

 As a dental procedure, ceramic crowns fall directly between cosmetic and restorative dentistry.
 They’re often used to protect weak or damaged teeth, but they may also be used to cover misshapen or discolored teeth.
 Additionally, crowns may be used to supplement other dental prosthetics like bridges or implants.
-While crowns are available in many materials (including stainless steel and gold), ceramic is the most commonly used, due to its similar coloration to natural teeth.
+While crowns are available in a few different materials, ceramic is the most commonly used, due to its similar coloration to natural teeth.

 Getting a ceramic crown typically involves two visits: one for examination, fitting and preparation, and one for installation.
 Some dental offices have the capability to fit, manufacture and install crowns the same day, using digital impressions and an in-office milling machine.
 Others prefer to have crowns manufactured at a lab, where more time can be allotted for achieving the desired shape and coloration.